Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/solidigm_d7-p5520_fw_update/guide.en-gb.md

 You can also check for each NVMe that the firmware version is the expected one : **9CV10490**

-Example result on a server with 4 Solidigm drive to update:
+/// details | Example result on a server with 4 Solidigm drive to update:

 ```bash
 [root@labo:~] cd /opt/solidigm/sofu/